simongomes/ship-to-ecourier/readme.md

 Yes, the eCourier parcel booking module is dependent on WooCommerce

+## Privacy Policy

+Ship To Ecourier uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 ## Changelog

+*1.0.3*
+> Added: Appsero tracker to track plugin analytics data

+*1.0.2*
+> CSRF validation added for settings form, to protect against unnecessary security breach.

 *1.0.1*
 > 1.0.1 is the initial release of Parcel Tracker eCourier plugin.

-*1.0.2*
-> CSRF validation added for settings form, to protect against unnecessary security breach.

 ## Contributors
 <a href="https://github.com/simongomes">